 Me and You (and a dog named Boo)…

-Managing conflicting needs and desires is without a doubt one of the most challenging areas of relationship.
-It can often feel like a fight to the death, or at last the death of the relationship.
-However with the right understanding and skills, the ‘me and you’ in relationship can also offer some of the greatest joys.
+How much togetherness is just the right amount?
+Managing our conflicting needs and desires for both connection and independence is without doubt a challenging area of relationship.
+Yet with the right understanding and skills, the ‘me and you’ in relationship can also offer us some of its greatest joys.

 Connection & Self in relationship don’t need to be mutually exclusive.

-They can be instead a dance of deepening connection between the two.
+Instead they can be a dance of deepening connection between the two.

-It seems obvious, but it is so easy to lose sight of.
+It seems obvious, but it’s easy to lose sight of.

-When we first get together our focus is on the romantic ideal of getting closer and closer to each other, to the happy ever after, to never being alone again.
-Our desire to merge with another is an innate powerful and primal drive for physical, emotional and even spiritual wellbeing.
+When we first get together our focus is on the romantic ideal of increasing closeness, there’s no such thing a too much, all the way to the happy ever after of never needing to be alone again.
+Our desire to merge with another is an innately powerful and primal drive for physical, emotional and even spiritual wellbeing.

 Initially we can be happy to give up everything for the sake of our relationship.
-We drop friends, other commitments and interests because it seems like the relationship offers us everything we need.
+We drop friends, and other commitments and interests because it seems like the relationship offers us everything we need.
 Over time this singular focus on closeness begins to feel like boredom or claustrophobia.
 We start to resent what we’re giving up, or the intimacy we experience no longer feels like it is ‘enough’.
-This sense of unsatisfying ‘aloneness’ whilst in a relationship is one of the most painful feelings we can experience.
+Our unsatisfying ‘aloneness’ becomes unsatisfying, and even painful.

 Resentment and Frustration can be a healthy sign.